William

 Name Days

-• 26 December (Boxing Day, associated with William the Conqueror's victory in some contexts) in historical remembrance.
+• Dec 26 (Boxing Day, historically associated with the name William across European traditions) in some calendars.

 Name Pairings